ORNA ROSS

 NOVEL: Before The Fall – The Irish Trilogy 2

-What happens when a woman is haunted by the sins of her foremothers – and the men who betrayed them?
+Continuing the journey of Irish emigrée Jo Devereux, a woman haunted by the sins of her foremothers, and the men who betrayed them.

-Facing the birth of her child, and single motherhood, Jo Devereux has spent the last six months in Mucknamore, the Irish village she fled twenty years ago.
+Now facing the birth of her child, and single motherhood, Jo Devereux’s time is running out.
+She has spent the last six months in Mucknamore, the Irish village she fled twenty years ago, with a trunk of old letters and diaries left by her grandmother and great-aunt.

-Will Jo's mission to uncover the past unlock a possible future together?
+Will their mission to uncover the past unlock a possible future together?
 Or are they about to lose everything all over again?

 See original review on Amazon.com